kchavez05/boulder-co-health/README.md

 ## Background

-Members of the group have worked in the restaurant industry and have experience with the inspection process.
-There are general rules of thumb passed down from manager to manager to pass the inspection process.
-We thought it would be interesting to build a data driven model to test the relationship between a restaurant's health inspection score and its customer rating on Google and test the correlations of violation categories.
+Members of the group have worked in the restaurant industry and have experience with the health inspection process.
+There are well regarded rules passed down from manager to manager in ways of improving a facility's ability to pass the health inspection process.
+We thought it would be interesting to build a data driven model to test the relationship between a restaurant's health inspection score and its customer rating on Google and to further test the correlation of the types of health inspection violations that contribute to customer's perceptions of the restaurant.

 ## Objective

-Our group selected the topic of health inspection scores from Boulder Country, Colorado restaurants and the corresponding reviews provided to those establishments on Yelp and Google.
+The topic of health inspection scores from Boulder Country, Colorado restaurants and the corresponding reviews provided to those establishments on Google were the focus of this project.

 ## Hypothesis

-    - There is a correlation between health inspection scores and Google ratings
+- There is a correlation between health inspection scores and Google ratings.
-    - Some violation categories will have higher impacts on Google ratings than others
+- Some violation categories have a higher impact on Google ratings than others.

 ## Project Steps: